GrottoPress/shield/docs/14-EMAIL-CONFIRMATION.md

      # What to do if `run_operation` succeeds
      #
      #def do_run_operation_succeeded(operation, user)
-     #  flash.keep
-     #  flash.success = "Congratulations!
+     #  flash.keep.success = "Congratulations!
 Log in to access your account..."
      #  redirect to: Logins::New
      #end